tacodenouter/taco-2019-02/content/pages/home.md

 ## Telling the stories that matter

 With family storytelling startup Kindeo I redesigned the iPad app’s navigation and sharing site, as well as designing new features including text and photo input.

+## Frictionless payment

+With a few friends I set up #PAY, a frictionless payment service that integrates with Twitter.
+Users can set up an account and donate to their favourite charities with a tweet.